Leon Roberts: Career

 On February 5, 1983, Roberts was traded by the Blue Jays to the Royals for a young Cecil Fielder.
 He also pitched one inning for Kansas City in 1984, giving up three earned runs.
-He played his last game on September 30, 1984.
+Roberts played his last game on September 30, 1984 against the Oakland Athletics, recording a pinch-hit RBI single in his final career at bat.

-At the end of his career it was discovered that Roberts had seriously bad eyesight due to an accident when he was a child.
+At the end of his career, it was discovered that Roberts had seriously bad eyesight due to an accident when he was a child.
 "I have real bad eyes," Roberts said, "I stabbed my eye with a knife when I was a kid.
 I was goofing around with my jackknife.
 I kept it hidden because I wanted to be a ballplayer.
 I had bad focusing point in my right eye and bad depth perception in my left eye, but I kept it secret so I wouldn’t be released.
 I never told anyone that I had such bad vision in my right eye, not a manager, not a teammate, not anyone.
 When we had our physicals in spring training there would be a long line, just like a cattle call.
 I would sneak up and read the line they wanted us to read and memorize it.
 Then when I got up there I’d just recite what I’d memorized.
 No one ever figured it out.
 I would always force myself to really concentrate on reading the ball and tracking the ball."

 In an 11-season career, Roberts posted a batting average of .267 (731-for-2,737) with 78 home runs and 328 RBI in 901 games played.
 Following his professional playing career, he began a career managing in the Minor Leagues.